nathanielknopf/Old_RFID/README.txt

 --------------------

 4bii.
-GENERAL ALGORITHM OF PART II
+ALGORITHM OF PART II

 PART II consists of the execution of Parsing.py, which parses the raw data created in PART I, and prepares it for use with CLOCKLAB.